Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

   * BrokerAgents
 * Utilities
   * Products
-* Bills
+* Contracts
 * etc.

-Important data is not necessarily master data.
-Whether a Broker or their agents have been trained is important for compliance, but only that context.
-Its not widely reusable otherwise, so wouldn't be considered Master Data.
+Critical data is not necessarily master data.
+A Brokers training in a utility is vital for compliance, but only in that context.
+It is not widely reusable, so it wouldn't be considered Master Data.

 MDM does not, and should not, include transaction data.
 That stuff is too fast-moving to manage using this pattern.
 A data warehouse or an event stream is a better way to manage analytics for transactional data.
-It could link to the transactional view, or the analytical aggregates of the transactions.
+It could link to the transactional view or the analytical aggregates of the transactions.

 From a data warehouse point of view, Master Data fields are critical dimensions which change slowly, but not the facts about those dimensions.

 ![MDM Entity Analysis](../../media/mdm-field-eval.png)
 > Schedlbauer, M. (2019) Master Data Management, shipzero.
-[Medium](https://medium.com/appanion/10-steps-towards-a-successful-master-data-management-project-1322e20d2241)
+[Medium](https://medium.com/appanion/10-steps-towards-a-successful-master-data-management-project-1322e20d2241).

-Rating our data at the right level so we can understand and expose the right entities and their fields from the right places.
+ Once we know what they are, we can understand and expose the proper entities and their fields from the right places.

 TODO: 'Roll-up' data into entities and resources that can be queried.
 Then we can work with those bigger objects, confident that we can access the contents if need be.